test-fullautomation/testresultwebapp/README.md

 provides 4 main views which will give from the overview of the test execution result to the detail of the single test results.

-Besides, you can have the comparison to the previous test results or related test results (different variants).
+Besides, you can have the comparisons with the previous test results or related test results (different variants).

-### Dashboard
+### Dashboard view

 The Dashboard shows an overview of the test execution result, such as: